maxant/kafka-data-consistency/mf/README.md

   - you really have to think hard about failure and what to do when something is sent multiple time
   - you really need to think about concurrency and async updating of state => the solution presented here doesnt require locks, but fails if the state isnt yet replicated in the store. with a sync app, we'd be sure it was.
+- timing issues related to using kakfa to monitor state
+  - either we create monitoring events that update the state, but that can mean that the state being read during a process step is not the latest, because the business command that we sent to say the pricing component was processed before the state event sent to the global ktable, and during preparation of the next process step, we end up using an out of date state
+  - or we create a truly linear process in which the output of the ktable is used as a business command to calculate prices, but we need to be careful, since the structure of the pricing command should be responsibility of the pricing component. we end up with perhaps a more tightly coupled system that we want, or at least have to take good care to avoid it with suitable mappings.
+  - why not just stick state in a synchronously written store or even a db? it's unlikely to be less available than a local rocksdb, or is it? even if its dedicated?
+    - or for that matter, writing to the local rocksdb? well, if there are several pods, you'd need to make sure they are all updated
+    - so you end up with the same pattern and associated problems
+    - => the solution appears to be like that for all timing issues - use a point to point process to ensure you don't end up with concurrency problems!
+    - the next problem you have though is that you need to keep the state for the entire group! you can't keep it per contract, because if you do that, you end up with state that may not yet be up to date, because the contract state is created async to the group state, when you re-key and process downstream
+  - no this doesnt work - i just spent the evening rewriting the billing component and there is no way to subscribe to a GKT like there is with a ktable->stream => so you have no guarantee that the state is written and available when the pricing result returns. not only that, you might be processing the pricing result on a difference node, so it might be available on a different node, but not yet on this one. you need to use a state store that is clusterable and capable of telling you that the result is now available on all nodes, so that the next attempt to read, will never fail, eg cassandra or a normal DB. or you can send the entire model around, but that isnt loosely coupled :-(

 ### the five tenets of global data consistency